SHASHWAT-MISHRA-997/Advance-Chat-Assistant/README.md

 Ask Questions: Once the website content is fetched, you can ask questions about the site’s content.

 Example: Enter a URL for a Wikipedia page and ask, "What are the key points in this article?"
-Content Analysis: The app can summarize large articles, analyze themes, and even provide sentiment analysis of the content.
+Content Analysis: The app can summarize large articles, analyze themes and even provide sentiment analysis of the content.

 🎧 Chat with Media (Audio/Video):